zzzprojects/EntityFramework-Extensions/docs/pages/problems/dbupdateconcurrency-exception.md

 ### Fix

-There is three possible resolution:
+There are three possible resolutions:

 - Database Win
 - Client Win